textbrowser/digit-shuffle/README.md

-Arrange the digits to solve the puzzle!
+The software will arrange the digits and solve the puzzle!

     x1 ? x2 ? x3 = a
     ?    ?    ?